 Don't let cold weather slow down your classroom's gardening efforts!
 Use winter months to extend “green” experiences by cultivating indoor gardens.
 Most schools garden during the fall and spring, but by incorporating plant activities indoors you can reap the benefits of hands-on, interdisciplinary horticulture lessons year round.
 Using grow lights or sunny windowsills, your class can experiment with growing a wide range of plants, from houseplants and blooming bulbs to edible crops like radishes and lettuce.
 Kids get excited watching nature in action indoors while most everything outdoors is tucked in for the winter.

-Using grow lights (fixtures with fluorescent lamps designed to hang low over growing areas) expands the range of plants you can grow successfully, especially during the short, dark days of winter.
+Using grow lights (fixtures with fluorescent tubes or LEDs designed to hang low over growing areas) expands the range of plants you can grow successfully, especially during the short, dark days of winter.
 Gardening under lights also makes it easier to raise healthy seedlings to transplant into the outdoor garden come spring.

 To prep a windowsill garden area, one of the primary concerns is protecting the windowsill or table from water damage.
 You can place your pots in individual saucers or in a large plastic tray to catch drainage.
 Have students figure out how many plants you can keep healthy in the space you have available.